HPAI-BSC/lm-evaluation-harness-medical-specialities/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10256836.svg)](https://doi.org/10.5281/zenodo.10256836)

 ---
-Fork from the occifial lm-evaluation-harness repo with the task medical_specialities included to classify different questions into their medical specialities.
+Fork from the official lm-evaluation-harness repo with the task medical_specialities included to classify different questions into their medical specialities.
 ---

 ## How to use it